Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 \begin{proof} Let $\mathsf{F}$ be any functorial finite depth reconstruction theory with detectable boundaries.
 The inevitability theorem gives a canonical factorisation

 Hence every such theory is obtained from Algebraic Phase Theory by postcomposition with a functor $\mathsf{G}$, and any two theories that agree on their boundary quotients coincide after this factorisation.
-No additional freedom remains, so no alternative reconstruction theory exists beyond boundary behaviour. \end{proof}
+Within the finite-depth reconstruction framework considered here, no additional boundary-detectable reconstruction freedom remains, so all such reconstruction theories agree up to boundary-relative reconstruction data. \end{proof}

 \begin{remark} This result strengthens the conclusions of the earlier papers.
-Any functorial finite depth reconstruction framework with detectable boundaries is forced to factor through Algebraic Phase Theory. \end{remark}
+Any functorial finite depth reconstruction framework with detectable boundaries naturally factors through Algebraic Phase Theory up to boundary equivalence. \end{remark}